How Much Does a Doctor Cost in Spain? 2026 Price Guide for Tourists

 The catch: Getting a routine appointment at a centro de salud as a tourist is nearly impossible without a SIP card (Spanish social security number).
 In practice, your EHIC gives you access to the ER — and that's it.
 For anything non-emergency, tourists effectively need private care.

-Step 1: Pay at the point of care
+Step 1: How do I pay at the point of care?

 Private clinics and home doctor services accept card payment.
 Public hospitals bill non-EU patients afterwards (by post, to the address you provide).